-If you work in mechanics or maintenance, you are probably familiar with socket wrenchs and the different types of sockets available.
+If you work in mechanics or maintenance, you are probably familiar with socket wrenches and the different types of sockets available.

-Socket wrenches are tools that are either manual or electric, and are comprised of two parts — a ratchet and a socket.
-A ratchet is a tool with a gear that moves when turned in one direction and locks when it is turned the other direction.
+Socket wrenches are tools that are either manual or electric and comprise two parts — a ratchet and a socket.
+A ratchet is a tool with a gear that moves when turned in one direction and locks when turned the other direction.
 The ratchet will have square nub that changeable sockets of different sizes can be popped on and off of.

 What is convenient about a socket wrench is its adaptability.
 No matter what type of bolt shape or fastener head you have, there is probably a type of socket or bit that fits it perfectly.
 You can then pop it onto your favorite ratchet and continue working without changing tools.
 It pays, then, to know the basic types of sockets available for this versatile tool.

 In addition to determining the right type of socket for the job at hand, you should consider the ratchet as well.
-We know there are manual ratchets and power drivers, but there are also many ratchet types for specific applications.
+There are manual ratchets and power ratchets, but there are also many ratchet types for specific applications.
 There are thumb ratchets, torque wrenches, speed wrenches, socket drivers and many more.
 When choosing both the best socket and the best tool to couple it with, you should always consider what type of hardware you will be working with, whether you need assistance reaching it and whether you need a power driver to properly tighten or loosen it.
-With this knowledge you should be able to pick up the right tool every time.
+With this knowledge, you should be able to pick up the right tool every time.